 When You Lower Your Cholesterol, Where Does It Go?

+So, when you lower your cholesterol, it does not disappear.
 The body makes most of its own cholesterol.
 Only about 15 percent, at most, comes from food.
 "Extra calories" from carbohydrate and fat become the triglycerides that are the building blocks of cholesterol, which starts as VLDL cholesterol.

 The statin drugs that every doctor prescribes to nearly every patient can actually increase the production of VLDL cholesterol, but they reduce the amount of LDL cholesterol in circulation in the bloodstream.
 That's usually a good thing, because both the larger and smaller pieces of LDL cholesterol become less numerous in most people.
 However, it's possible to have "normal" or "low" total LDL and too much apo-A1 LDL and still have elevated risk for atherosclerosis.